 The FCC says that because I do reviews here I have to disclose my relationship with the manufacturer or seller.
 Typically , I purchase everything I review with either my money or donations from readers via Ko-Fi.

-Anyway, though I may get free product the free-ness of it does not influence my reviews.
+Anyway, though I may get free product the free-ness of it may influence my reviews though I try to be impartial.
 I try to be as honest as possible in my review and look at the product from my personal perspective.
 My reviews are different from others in that I look at the tools specifically from a couple of perspectives, specifically art, art journaling, journaling and writing fiction.

 If you are a manufacturer or maker and you’d like to send me product for review, shoot me an email and we’ll chat.
 I’m open to working with a variety of companies and I’ll be honest if I think you’re products will or won’t fit with my blog.